gzy8281416/git_tutorial/README.md

-# Bash, Git, Hyperparameter Tuning and Logging Experiments# COMP0190 Git Tutorial
+# Bash, Git, Hyperparameter Tuning and Logging Experiments

 This week we are going to learn about a few ideas that will allow you to execute the development part of your thesis projects more successful.
 We are going to learn to about a few tools, namely,